zi-xiao-li/MJO-tracking-tool/README.md

 ## Overview

 This project provides MATLAB scripts for tracking the phase speed of Madden-Julian Oscillation (MJO) events over the equatorial region using daily OLR (Outgoing Longwave Radiation) data.
-The method follows the approach described in Ling et al. (2014), Zhang & Ling (2017), and Chen & Wang (2020), which allows for quantitative assessment of MJO propagation in a specific longitudinal band and supports evaluation of numerical model performance.
+The method follows the approach described in Ling et al. (2014), Zhang & Ling (2017), and Chen & Wang (2020), which allows for quantitative assessment of MJO propagation in a specific longitudinal band.

 Key features: